swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 This has been explored in a [prototype toolchain](http://johnholdsworth.com/swift-LOCAL-2017-04-09-a-osx.tar.gz) and seems to be a robust approach.

+The indent stripping is performed in two stages.
+First the code searches back from the end of the string for whitespace characters until it encounters a newline.
+If there are one or more witespace characters and only whitespace characters this becomes the indent removal string (including the leading newline.)
+The code them performs a global replace on the literal replacing the indent removal string with a single newline exept the first occurance which it replaces with an empty string.
+If the literal contains carriage newline before each line this is included in the indent removal string for replacement with newline.

 ## Impact on existing code

 As this proposal is additive it does not affect existing code.